 Senior Kinship Program

-The Senior Kinship Program offers a one-on-one service (on a donation-based sliding fee scale) where volunteers provide assistance and friendship to isolated or home-bound seniors throughout Anoka County.
+The Senior Kinship Program connects volunteers to seniors living in Anoka County.
 Some services include companionship, outings, running errands, and providing medical and non-medical transportation.
+We strive to help people remain independent in their homes, and to provide a helping hand to Anoka County senior residents that may be isolated or home-bound.
 Through community exposure and interactions with our clients, Senior Kinship Volunteers further ACCAP’s mission by empowering seniors who are low income, assisting them in achieving their dreams and aspirations.

 Who is Eligible for Senior Kinship Services?

 Clients are referred to the Senior Kinship Program via public health agencies, social service agencies, family members and friends.
 Clients are also welcome to refer themselves for services.
 Below is the criteria for receiving Senior Kinship services:

 - Must be 60 years of age or older